It all started in the year 2001 and year by year our free festival has grown and matured.

 And now this happy smiling event has reached 20!

 Musicians, Poets and Artists from near and far.

 Venues: The Bridge Inn, The Shroppie Fly, The Lord Combermere, No. 11 The Courtyard, The Bit On The Side (public hall annexe), The Mill Shop, Audlem Methodist Church

 Audlem really is Cheshire's southern gem, a picturesque rural village with incredible community spirit.
 A great venue for the festival.
 In 2005 the village won the DEFRA national award for 'Building Community Life' and the 'North of England Village of the Year' as well as the 'Cheshire Village of the Year'.

 Audlem is where the Shires meet.
 Shropshire is a short walk away on the Shropshire Union Canal and Staffordshire minutes away by car.
 Audlem's three main roads are, appropriately, Cheshire Street, Stafford Street and Shropshire Street.

-The village has three excellent pubs, the Shroppie Fly and the Bridge next to the canal and the Lord Combermere in the village centre.
-All three become music venues over the festival weekend.
-We are now in our 17th year with another cracker lined up, get your weekend booked, you will not be disappointed.
+The village has three excellent pubs, the Shroppie Fly and the Bridge Inn next to the canal and the Lord Combermere in the village centre.
+All three become our main music venues over the festival weekend.